alfred-c-scott/DellPrecisionT7910_BIOS_settings/README.md

 1. Boot machine
 2. When Dell logo appears press F12
 3. Navigate to BIOS and press Enter
+---

-Navigate to Settings -> System Configuration -> Drives.
-If everything above was done correctly you should now see the SATA drives listed here, and should be free to provision in ZFS pools in Proxmox
+**Navigate to Settings -> System Configuration -> Drives.
+If everything above was done correctly you should now see the SATA drives listed here, and should be free to provision in ZFS pools in Proxmox**